AyushAnuroop/Javascript/README.md

 # Javascript
-A code repository for Javascript for practice
+A code repository for Javascript practice